mchirino89/mchirino89.github.io/_posts/swift/2021-10-29-localizationWithSwiftUI.md

 ![test plan location]({{ site.url }}/assets/posts/15_swiftUITesting/testPlan/5.jpg)

-We're left with all the anchor images permutations stored for later comparissons.
+We're left with all the anchor images permutations stored for later comparisons.

 ![test plan location]({{ site.url }}/assets/posts/15_swiftUITesting/testPlan/6.jpg)

 ## Final thoughts
 There's a place in the testing pyramid for manual verification but it's reserved for hard to replicate edge cases.
 For more mundane layout and general UI validations, Snapshots are usually good enough.

 Nevertheless it's worth mentioning the toll they incur in performance.
-Unit tests are blazzing fast (usually under 1ms each one).
+Unit tests are blazing fast (usually under 1 ms each one).
 Snapshots are on average 100 times slower, therefore we should be careful not to relay so heavily on them.

 As always, there's no silver bullets regarding software development.
 There will be times when it makes sense to pay for the performance penalty in order to cover a legacy screen, just to mention a common scenario.
 Each context is different so let's not paint ourselves into a corner only for following "best practices".
 Happy testing 👨🏽‍💻👋🏼